 This course provides students with a background into the topic of study and uses class time to prepare for the research to be done off-campus, including time for orientation to prepare students to travel and live off-campus.
 In addition, these student-driven research projects will provide students with an opportunity to build teamwork, leadership and communication skills, as well as provide them with research experience.
 Usually offered in Fall terms.

-Section 1 – Inclusive Growth In Peru – Professor Diego Comin
+Section 1 – China: the country, the companies and the people – Professor Diego Comin

 Section 2 – The Transition of Poland to a Market Economy – Professor Elisabeth Curtis